bgamari/ghc-wiki-import/typeable.md

 This page is the main root page for a re-design of the `Typeable` class, to make **type-indexed** type representations.

+The main ticket for tracking progress is [\#11011](https://gitlab.staging.haskell.org/ghc/ghc/issues/11011).